Overview of Banks in the Czech Republic

 Sberbank Europe AG, a subsidiary of Sberbank of Russia, which is the largest bank in Russia and CIS, is the main shareholder of Sberbank CZ.
 The bank currently employs 924 staff and serves more than 112,000 customers.

 Net income: CZK 19 million (2020)

 Total assets: CZK 89.40 billion (2020)

-With headquarters in Prague, privately-owned full-service universal bank, Fio Banka, offers a wide range of products and services in retail and corporate banking.
+With headquarters in Prague, a privately-owned full-service universal bank, Fio Banka, offers a wide range of products and services in retail and corporate banking.
 It also offers brokering securities transactions and is the largest Czech securities trader that specializes in smaller clients.